efabless/caravel/docs/source/introduction.rst

       Caravel floorplan

-|
+This documentation focuses on the IO, protection and housekeeping blocks.
+The management core SoC has its own [documentation here](https://caravel-mgmt-soc-litex.readthedocs.io/en/latest/)

-The Github Repo could be found here: https://github.com/efabless/caravel/
+The Caravel Github repository can be found here: https://github.com/efabless/caravel/

 The documentation contains the following chapters: